Bolivia: Interim President Anez calls for election 'soon' | DW | 13.11.2019

 Jeanine Anez has called for a fresh vote to be held as former leader Evo Morales promised to return, repeating allegations of a coup.
 Protesters from both sides have taken to the streets once more.

-Bolivia's new interim president, Jeanine Anez, stated on Wednesday she wants fresh elections and denied accusations of a coup from former leader Evo Morales.
+Bolivia's new interim president, Jeanine Anez, said on Wednesday she wants fresh elections and denied accusations of a coup from former leader Evo Morales.

 Anez, who declared herself president on Tuesday after Morales fled to Mexico, tweeted Wednesday: "God bless you and allow us to be free and to hold transparent elections soon."